Gupta-amardeep/GCP-startup-automation/README.md

 # GCP-startup-automation
-Creating a GCP VM using terraform that have a startup script to configure nginx webserver serving website on port 80 on external ip
+Creating a GCP VM using terraform that uses a startup script to configure nginx webserver to serve website on port 80 on external ip.

+Use commands:-

+terraform init
+terraform plan
+terraform apply